 Here are other reasons why sales talent is leaving:

 - Lack of development – Talent is being hired, onboarded, then ignored.
 Get this tool to start a development program for Reps and Leaders.
-The Sales Talent Development Program has 16 detailed steps for building sales talent development.
+Sales Talent Development Program has 16 detailed steps for building sales talent development.

 - Sales Force improvement – An initiative is underway to improve sales.
 Especially if you are ‘fixing’ compensation, you could see an exit.
 Repeated failures in improvement initiatives cause talent to look for more stable companies.